yt-project/yt/doc/source/analyzing/analysis_modules/clump_finding.rst

 the result of user-specified functions, such as checking for gravitational boundedness.
 A sample recipe can be found in :ref:`cookbook-find_clumps`.

-The clump finder requires a data container and a field over which the contouring is to be performed.
+The clump finder requires a data object (see :ref:`data-objects`) and a field over which the contouring is to be performed.

 .. code:: python